bluepylons/Boston/Boston - Current design/CNC version/README.md

 For the hotswap plate, some laser-cutting services offer countersinking.
 They may either offer it through their web interface, or you may have to manually request it.
 Attach the countersinking instructions for the respective plate file.

 #### Waterjet cutting
 This is rarely used for keyboard plates as it's not as cost effective as laser-cutting, but is also an option as well if you have access to one.
+This supports more materials than laser cutting.
 This uses the same DXF (.dxf) file.

 ### CNC machining
 CNC machining is preferred for some materials like polycarbonate and carbon fiber, which cannot be laser cut.
 You can ask the same manufacturer as the case to CNC machine the plate for you.